 “After the final no there comes a yes and on that yes the future of the world hangs.”

 From outside the profession, asking for a charitable donations would seem simple enough.
-You have identified a promising prospective donor; you have cultivated them so that they understand and appreciate the work of your nonprofit and its need for funding; and you ask them for a gift.
+You have identified a promising prospective donor; you have cultivated them so that they understand and appreciate the work of your nonprofit and need for financial support; and you ask them for a gift.

-However, when it comes to asking for a donation, be flexible.
-More often than not, you have practiced your “pitch,” you have gathered for the eagerly anticipated meeting, you ask, and the prospective donor throws you a curveball.
+However, when it comes to asking, be flexible.
+More often than not, you have practiced your “pitch,” you have gathered all the information you possibly can in advance, you ask, and the prospective donor does something unexpected.
 My habits prior to making fundraising calls are to practice my pitch carefully, to review the background and interests of each donor well in advance, to anticipate questions and to develop thoughtful possible responses, and then I tell myself to relax and expect the unexpected.